investindex/Advanced/README.md

 With these criteria, the only LETFs whose durability I am fairly confident in are those with billions of AUM.
 Among those in the list above, the only funds that qualify are S&P 500 2x and 3x funds: [SSO](https://www.proshares.com/our-etfs/leveraged-and-inverse/sso/), [UPRO](https://www.proshares.com/our-etfs/leveraged-and-inverse/upro/), and [SPXL](https://www.direxion.com/product/daily-sp-500-bull-bear-3x-etfs).
 During bear markets, nervous investors pull their money out of equity funds.
 So LETFs with even greater losses than the market will undoubtedly lose investors during a crash, but these three funds have AUM to spare.

-If you accept what I've stated so far, this implies that building a diversified equity portfolio with LETFs is not possible, at least not without accepting the liquidation risk of less mainstream funds.
+If you accept what I've stated so far, this implies that building a diversified equity portfolio with LETFs is not possible (without accepting the liquidation risk of less mainstream funds).

 LETFs have a lower minimum cost of entry: the share price.
 Long-dated call options are expensive.